Ford Mustang (fifth generation): 2013–2014 Mustangs

-Between 2009 and 2010, development took place on further updates to the second generation S-197.
+Between 2009 and 2010, development took place on further updates to the second-generation S197.
 In late 2010 design work (by Robert Gelardi) was frozen, with prototypes being first spotted in May 2011.
 On November 2, 2011, Ford unveiled the 2013 model year Mustang.
 The 2013 model year Mustang exterior was updated with a new front fascia featuring a larger grille, standard HiD headlamps and two LED accent strips adjacent to the headlamp lens.
 Models equipped with the Pony Package offered LED lighting mounted on the side-view mirrors that produce a projection of a running horse on the ground, 18-inch wheels, and lower valance fog lamps.
 In the rear, LED tail lamp clusters included sequential turn signals (as with 2010–2012 Mustangs) and a reverse indicator light integrated within the brake light.
 The trunk lid included a black panel that united the left and right tail lamp clusters.
 Several new wheel designs were offered.

 Inside, Ford now offered a 4.2 inch display between the speedometer and tachometer on Premium models.
 Selections in this information display included G-force, acceleration times, air-fuel ratio, cylinder head temperature, and oil temperature.
 All models equipped with the 6-speed automatic transmission included a SelectShift feature, which provided drivers the ability to choose and hold a gear and to shift manually.